mouuff/Polydictor/docs/ui-prompt-v3.md

 # Desired Visual Style

-The UI should feel like a mix between:
+The UI should feel inspired by:

 * Polymarket
 * TradingView
 * modern crypto dashboards
-* Bloomberg Terminal (but cleaner)
-* prediction market analytics platform
+* prediction market analytics tools

 The interface should prioritize: